 (1) Give up exercise

 I have been a lifelong fan of exercise, and it was always my coping mechanism.
 I had to give this up completely (though when strong enough I took up yoga, see below).
-If you're certain that you suffer from CFS as defined above, don't let anyone tell you that exercise is a good idea.
-Gradually doing more exercise may be great for those suffering from depression, but it's a disaster for someone with CFS.
-One of the greatest misconceptions about CFS which gained ground following the publication of the PACE survey discussed by Rebecca Goldin's article above is that a "Fear of exercise is the biggest barrier to chronic fatigue syndrome recovery".
-Several books have been written about how Graded Exercise Therapy can help with CFS.
-They're all utter horseshit.
+If you're certain that you suffer from ME/CFS as defined above, don't let anyone tell you that exercise is a good idea.
+Gradually doing more exercise may be great for those suffering from depression, but it's a disaster for someone with ME/CFS.
+One of the greatest misconceptions about ME/CFS which gained ground following the publication of the PACE survey discussed by Rebecca Goldin's article above is that a "Fear of exercise is the biggest barrier to chronic fatigue syndrome recovery".
+Several books have been written about how Graded Exercise Therapy can help with ME/CFS; they're all utter horseshit.
 Instead you need to learn about pacing.

-(2) Work out whether your immune system is compromised
+(3) Work out if your immune system is compromised

 The one really helpful thing I learned from the NHS was mindfulness meditation.
 The Mindfulness-Based Stress Reduction (MBSR) programme introduced by Jon Kabat-Zinn guides you through mindfulness exercises for 40 minutes a day, 6 days a week; a link to the `body scan' can be found here (ignore the first 3:40).
-One of the key benefits to the MBSR programme is that it can lead to more refreshing sleep.
-I'm very glad that my GP didn't suggest that I use sleeping pills), and it can also reduce the amount of cortisol that our adrenal glands produce.
+One of the key benefits to the MBSR programme is that it can lead to more refreshing sleep (I'm grateful that my GP didn't suggest that I use sleeping pills), and it can also reduce the amount of cortisol that our adrenal glands produce.
 The adrenal test that I took in 2015 showed that my adrenals were recovering slowly after a period of cortisol overproduction.
 Again, this is quite common for those with ME/CFS.
 When I was ill my adrenal glands were uncontrollable: a burst of cortisol brought on by having to deal with my screaming toddler, a sudden shock, or even by applying hydrocortisone cream to my skin, would make it impossible for me to have a normal sleep pattern.
 Many research studies (just google Jon Kabat-Zinn) establish that there are physical benefits from the regular practice of meditation.

 (7) Get some fresh air and stay positive

-I don't know whether to characterise this as emotional or mental, but in any event, someone with CFS has to accept the fact that they'll be very dull for at least the next 6-9 months.
-Having no energy robs you of your personality: social interaction of any kind, even with family, requires energy, and it's easy to overdo it when focusing on someone else.
+Someone suffering from ME/CFS has to accept the fact that they'll be very dull for at least the next 6-9 months.
+Having no energy robs you of your personality: social interaction of any kind, even (especially?) with family, requires energy, and it's easy to overdo it when focusing on someone else.
 Even if you feel great, limit seeing friends as much as possible, because the gains that you've made by being disciplined for weeks can be wiped out very quickly indeed.
 There's no escaping the fact that this illness is brutal.

-However, relapse is possible, so staying healthy requires some care and attention: you can't simply return to your pre-CFS life and expect to stay healthy for long.
-Understanding precisely what brought on CFS may not be straightforward, because there are many different causes, but analysing the underlying problems that led to the illness is an important step.
-Blood tests told me that at some point I must have had glandular fever (this is common to many people who've had CFS), but my CFS was most likely triggered by a combination of severe lack of sleep over a long period, significant stress at work through the summer of 2014, and probably a long-term dietary problem.
+However, relapse is possible, so staying healthy requires some care and attention: you can't simply return to your pre-ME/CFS life and expect to stay healthy for long.
+Understanding precisely what triggered the illness in the first place may not be straightforward, because there are many different causes, but analysing the underlying problems that led to the illness is an important step.
+Blood tests told me that at some point I must have had glandular fever (this is common to many people who've had ME/CFS), but my ME/CFS was most likely triggered by a combination of severe lack of sleep over a long period, significant stress at work through the summer of 2014, and probably a long-term dietary problem.
 The desire to blame external factors is very strong indeed, so a bit of self-awareness at this stage is essential!